 IOPs provide a wide range of therapy, assessments, and coaching support.
 They address psychological problems and rely upon peer support, teaching coping strategies and providing the tools necessary to build a sober life after completing treatment.
 IOPs are often recommended for people in the initial phases of their recovery.

 According to the National Center for Drug Abuse Statistics, approximately 614,000 young people between the ages of 12 and 17 have used Adderall non-medically at some point in their lives.

 The misuse of prescription stimulants is generally more prevalent in males than in females.
 2.1% of males misuse these drugs, while only 1.6% of women do so.

 -The National Center for Drug Abuse Statistics

-Abuse of the drug leads to almost 1,500 emergency room visits each year, with serious side effects including stroke and insomnia.
+Drug abuse of Adderall leads to almost 1,500 emergency room visits annually, with serious side effects including stroke and insomnia.

 In the US, stimulant abuse is second only to opioid abuse.